bluecommunitysustainability/detasheet/README.md

 Because the credentials are simply a JSON object, you can read them from a file or use environment variables.

 The sheet id is taken from the end of the Google Sheets url.
-For example, inhttps://docs.google.com/spreadsheets/d/1VdSmvZLJRpVP2b0aOWB1_NVRFivLeGI3YRYZtdb-lUc/edit, the id would be `1VdSmvZLJRpVP2b0aOWB1_NVRFivLeGI3YRYZtdb-lUc`.
+For example, in the Google Sheet https://docs.google.com/spreadsheets/d/1VdSmvZLJRpVP2b0aOWB1_NVRFivLeGI3YRYZtdb-lUc/edit, the id would be `1VdSmvZLJRpVP2b0aOWB1_NVRFivLeGI3YRYZtdb-lUc`.

 ```js
 const credentials = {}